 Preparing for that event, we used part of the Council grant to provide additional singing tuition at Belle Vue and Carlton Bolling schools, and at BIASAN, the organisation which supports refugees and asylum seekers.
 We were able to continue this for some months in the following year.

 BFCS supports Bradford Friendship Choir for refugees, people seeking asylum and their friends.
 It meets every Tuesday in central Bradford.
 Its inspirational leader, Fran Woodcock, describes it as a joyful singing sanctuary, open to all kinds of people.
 The choir’s focus is on welcoming and supporting refugees and people seeking asylum, and celebrating our diversity through the power of song.
-Have a look at its lovely website: email@example.com
+Have a look at its lovely website or email the choir at firstname.lastname@example.org

 Bradford Council and the Lord Mayor’s Office